Read content below or listen to audio.

 Left click audio track to Listen; Right click to "Save..." mp3

-On the last track we discussed mirror anxiety.
-This track focused on body image, discovering the good, and the technique of thought capturing.
+In the last section, we discussed mirror anxiety.
+This section focused on body image, discovering the good, and the technique of thought capturing.

-On this track we will discuss managing anxiety with humor.
-We’ll examine how humor helps, using humor to cope with anxiety, the ‘Playing with Language’ technique, and increasing a client’s capacity for humor.
-As you listen to this track, you might consider your client’s sense of humor.
+In this section, we will discuss managing anxiety with humor.
+We’ll examine how humorhelps, using humor to cope with anxiety, the ‘Playing with Language’ technique, and increasing a client’s capacity for humor.
+As you listen to this section, you might consider your client’s sense of humor.
 Could he or she benefit from any of these CBT techniques?

 Would you agree that the power of recreation, laughter, and humor lies in their capacity to pull clients out of the anxiety caused by constant stress, and to replace those negative moods with positive, optimistic moods that lower stress hormones?

 First, let’s discuss how humor helps.
 Laughter reduces muscle and psychological tension, which are the main goals of many anxiety management techniques.
 Positive emotions from laughter and humor help reduce the level of stress hormones, blood pressure, and pain.
 Positive emotions also nurture hope and determination to overcome stressors.

 Anything your client can do to sustain a more positive, upbeat frame of

 mind in dealing with the daily hassles and problems in life can help contribute to physical health and the ability to deal with anxiety.

 Daily recreation and laughter can also provide a sense of control over anxiety triggers by giving clients more control over moods.
 As you know, positive emotional states give clients the resilience to cope with additional problems.
 Finally, recreation, humor, and laughter provide a means of letting go of depression, anger, and anxiety associated with chronic stress.